* Emerging market shares stabilize, Wall Street up

 distillate inventories as consumers burn heating oil during a

-fifth daily decline in a row, and was trading at its lowest in
+fifth daily decline in a row, and was trading near its lowest in